 With a plan to mix new and old, retro and modern, work began in earnest.
 The only parts retained from the original donor bike were the frame, engine, and the original fuel tank which was cut, welded and shaped to create a monocoque rear end.
 Designs for the new bodywork were digitally modeled and 3D printed to provide 1/1 scale samples for the metalwork which made for a quick and easy process.
 The front fairing was modified from an existing item to be slimmer and ensure the top and bottom lines were parallel.

 The engine was opened, cleaned and rebuilt with new parts before mating back into the frame along with a custom designed exhaust.
-Electrical work included the fitting of millimeter-perfect flush LED’s at the rear, construction of a custom wiring loom that’s been hiding from sight along with a tiny lithium battery and a Motogadget M-lock and Motoscope mini speedometer.
+Electrical work included the fitting of millimetre-perfect flush LED’s at the rear, construction of a custom wiring loom that’s been hiding from sight along with a tiny lithium battery and a Motogadget M-lock and Motoscope mini speedometer.

-Pragmatic engineering touches abound on this bike – from the rear brake spring, the exposed trellis frame and the seat made from brushed aluminium with its interchangeable strips of high density foam for a customised level of comfort.
+Pragmatic engineering touches abound on this bike – from the rear brake spring, the exposed trellis frame and the seat made from brushed aluminium with its interchangeable strips of high-density foam for a customised level of comfort.

 While this bike is technically a Cagiva, when it came to paintwork Nuno decided to highlight the Ducati heritage of that beautiful L-twin engine.
 Neutral colours in dark and light greys are complemented by red and white stripes with just a hint of a pearlescent pop in the sun – It’s a combination that is at once sleek, provocative and iconic and lets the quality of the build speak for itself.

 Nuno tells us the feedback on this bike has been overwhelmingly positive and a few punters have even picked up on the bike’s architectural pedigree.
-He reports that it’s a nippy and nimble ride that boils motorcycling down to it’s essence.
-Le Corbusier’s houses might’ve been a machine for living in; but this is a machine for living.
+He reports that it’s a nippy and nimble ride that boils motorcycling down to its essence.
+Le Corbusier’s houses might’ve been a machine for living in, but this is a machine for living.